immers-space/activitypub-express/README.md

   * [x] Storage model (denormalized MongoDB)
     * [ ] Index coverage for all queries
     * [ ] Fully interchangable with documented API

+### Implementation notes

+* Inbox Add/Remove: I don't see a general purpose (i.e. a remote actor being able to modify local collections);
+specific uses can be added in the implementation via the event handler.

 ## API